Longsword Tournament Rules 2025

 1. Registration

-Register for the tournament on site when you register for the event.
+Register for the tournament when you register for the event, AT THE EVENT.
 Just tell us that you would like to participate in the tournament and you will be handed a numbered gadget for you to wear.
-This will make it easier for you to find your opponents, so please do wear it.
+This will make it easier for you to find you opponents, so please do wear it.

 2. What’s allowed, and what isn’t